Observations in TNG: "Identity Crisis"

 Now Geordi also has mutated Tarchannen III hands.
 Geordi's hand in HD.

-The medical tricorder attached to the biobed displays the same graphic Pulaski's medical tricorder displayed in "Where Silence Has Lease" and Data's regular tricorder did in "Booby Trap".
+The medical tricorder attached to the biobed is an old model.
+One way to tell them apart from the newer models is the orange (instead of black) area around the big red EMRG button.
+The device displays the same graphic as Pulaski's medical tricorder in "Where Silence Has Lease" and Data's regular tricorder in "Booby Trap".

 "Where Silence Has Lease"